Formula to Calculate Current Yield of a Bond

 Relevance and Use

-- One of the essential use of the Current Yield formula is to identify the yield of a bond that reflects the market sentiment.
+- One of the essential uses of the Current Yield is to identify the yield of a bond that reflects the market sentiment.
 As the current yield is calculated based on current market prices, it is said to be the accurate measure of yield and reflects the true market sentiment.

-- It is considered to be a dynamic and fundamentally accurate measure as it keeps on changing as per the inflation expectations of the investors, as opposed to coupon rate that stays constant over the time period of the bond.
+- It is considered to be a dynamic and fundamentally accurate measure as it keeps on changing as per the inflation expectations of the investors, as opposed to the coupon rate that stays constant over the period of the bond.

 - It is always higher for a discount bond, as investors demand a higher yield for the amount of risk they are taking by investing in it.